friso/graphs/README.md

 The prepare steps take an input file as described above and turn it into a file that can be fed to the iterative step.
 This file is the same format as the output file.
 The iterate-once arguments will perform a single iteration of the partitioning algorithm.
 The iterate variant will run the iterative step until it converges.

 ## More information
 This code is companion to a blog post.
-It's not written yet.
-The readme will be updated once it is...
+First part is here: http://waredingen.nl/graph-partitioning-in-mapreduce-with-cascadin